 This event is free and open to all.

-Complimentary lunch will be available 30 minutes prior to the lecture if current safety protocols allow and while supplies last.
+Complimentary lunch will be available 30 minutes PRIOR to the lecture while supplies last.